MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2addscripttoexecuteondocumentcreatedcompletedhandler.md

   : public IUnknown
 ```

-The caller implements this interface to receive the result of the AddScriptToExecuteOnDocumentCreated method.
+Receives the result of the `AddScriptToExecuteOnDocumentCreated` method.

 ## Summary

  Members                        | Descriptions
 --------------------------------|---------------------------------------------
-[Invoke](#invoke) | Called to provide the implementer with the completion status and result of the corresponding asynchronous method call.
+[Invoke](#invoke) | Provide the completion status and result of the corresponding asynchronous method.

 ## Members

 #### Invoke

-Called to provide the implementer with the completion status and result of the corresponding asynchronous method call.
+Provide the completion status and result of the corresponding asynchronous method.

 > public HRESULT [Invoke](#invoke)(HRESULT errorCode, LPCWSTR id)